Modern Row House

 Each floor is accessed by a stairwell illuminated by a Wasco skylight.
 Sunlight pours down and refracts through glass paneling run underneath a natural wood handrail down the stairwell.
 The dining room and adjacent sitting room are bathed in warmth and light from a double-sided fireplace.
 In the dining room, floor-to-ceiling windows open to the street, and frame a view of the stained glass windows in St. Mary’s Church.
 Above the bedrooms and master suite on the third floor, a rooftop deck provides our client with views of Charlestown, Boston, and the Bunker Hill Monument.

 Designing and constructing a custom home is one of the most personal experiences that can only be navigated as part of a team.
 We’re glad Flavin was on ours.
 Creative, thoughtful, responsive and steady, the Flavin team jumped in with both feet and guided our process through more than a few curveballs to help deliver a spectacular result.
-We thought we were buying keen design sensibility and attention to craft – we got a true partner.Homeowner
+We thought we were buying keen design sensibility and attention to craft – we got a true partner.Client

 Erica Darnall Design